 - The black gooish poo known as meconium is not something to be afraid of.
 Just use a fleece liner if you don’t want it in the diaper, a really old cloth that needs to be tossed anyway or simply deal with it.
 The meconium can be washed out and it doesn’t leave markable stains after a few washes.
 That being said we went with the old (super soft) cloth that needing throwing away, since we unexpectedly ended up at the hospital for a few days despite of us having planned a home birth and we just didn’t have the energy or mental capacity to wash cloth diapers with meconium in a sink.
 But seriously, it should be easy to wash out – despite it’s rumour.

 - Keep it simple – especially if you’re new to cloth diapering.
 My suggestion would be to either go for the all-in-ones (if you have to choose between velcro and snaps, I would go for a the velcro.
-When your little one is still a newborn I find the space between the snaps to be too wide making it hard to just adjust them a little – plus it’s easier for the dads) or the fitted with a cover.
+When your little one is still a newborn I find the space between the snaps to be too wide making it hard to just adjust them a little – plus it’s easier if you’re already use to disposables) or the fitted with a cover.
 They might be bulkier, but they are almost leakproof even if the fitted diapers don’t fit so well.
 The aio’s are super easy – especially my absolute favourite newborn diapers from TotsBots – but you might be unlucky that it won’t fit your little one so well.
 That’s why we bought a few different brands just to be safe.